 Genealogy

-The Allen County Public Library’s Genealogy Center in Fort Wayne is THE place to go for your genealogical research.
+The Allen County Public Library’s Genealogy Center in Fort Wayne is an excellent place for your genealogical research.
 In addition to the wonderfully knowledgeable and helpful staff, they also have numerous resources for researchers to utilize onsite.
-Let’s say we’re lucky to have the Genealogy Center in Indiana as people from all over the country travel here to conduct their research!
-Whether you are looking for information on burial sites or are conducting your own genealogical research, you may want to start by checking out the Online WorldWide Burial Registry on JewishGen or the various databases JewishGen has to offer.
+Let’s say we’re lucky to have the Genealogy Center in Indiana, as people from all over the country travel here to conduct their research!
+Whether you are looking for information on burial sites or are working on your genealogical research, you may want to start by checking out the Online Worldwide Burial Registry on JewishGen or the various databases JewishGen offers.